 Is 2 Days Enough In Paris?

-There’s no one answer to these questions.
+Predictably, there’s no one answer to these questions.
 I’ll explain…

 Two days are not enough to see and do absolutely everything Paris has to offer.
 It’s a big city with a rich, complex history and a huge variety of attractions and experiences.
 I’ve been visiting Paris for more than two decades and I still discover new things with each trip.
 In fact, my last visit was for two weeks and I still came away feeling like I haven’t seen it all!

 However, if two days are all the time you have, you can have a really good time in Paris.
 In two days, you can see most of the big sights, have some great good and get a pretty good feel for the city.
 That’s what this itinerary is designed to give you.

 In my opinion, two days in Paris is better than no days in Paris!